o19s/elasticsearch-learning-to-rank/README.md

 1 qid:3 1:0 2:1 3:1 4:0.5 5:0 # 3D
 ```

 The details of how you arive at judgments for a given document/query pair are very application dependent and are left to you.
 [Quepid](http://quepid.com) can be used to manually gather judgments from experts.
 Others gather judgments from analytics data such as clicks or conversions.
 There's a lot of art/science that goes into evaluating user behavior and gathering surveys.
+(Honestly this step will either make or break your learning to rank solution -- [see here](http://opensourceconnections.com/blog/2014/10/08/when-click-scoring-can-hurt-search-relevance-a-roadmap-to-better-signals-processing-in-search/))

 ## Learning to Rank with Elasticsearch